PavloProkopenko/React-Native-Exercises/README.md

 Documentation
 1. [React Native Encrypted Storage](https://www.npmjs.com/package/react-native-encrypted-storage)

-## Ninth application: Bottom Sheet
+## Tenth application: Bottom Sheet
 For example, you want to write a new project - a taxi application.
 For great UX, you can use a bottom sheet, where the user can make an order.
 So, to provide a bottom sheet for your project, you should follow these steps:
 1. Add libraries to your project
 2. Import Library